-Niagara-on-the-Lake is much quieter than Niagara Falls and most tourists are here to enjoy historic buildings and good wine, not haunted houses and family entertainment.
-Antique shops, art galleries and golf courses replace fast food joints and touristy attractions.
+Niagara-on-the-Lake is much quieter than Niagara Falls.
+Tourists come to enjoy historic buildings and good wine, not haunted houses and family entertainment.
+Antique shops, art galleries and golf courses replace fast-food joints and touristy attractions.

-The region enjoys a mild climate (for Canada!) and his known for fruit production and wineries—this is where the famous Canadian ice wine is produced.
+The region enjoys a mild climate (for Canada!) and is known for fruit production and wineries—this is where the famous Canadian ice wine is produced.